-- 18 textbooks, with over 3,000 pages in total, specifically written for the SQE, covering the entire SRA syllabus.
+- 18 textbooks, specifically written for the SQE, covering the entire SRA syllabus.

 - 5,000+ digital flash cards with short questions and answers on each of the topics, organised by specific topics for each practice area assessed on SQE1, that are covered by the syllabus.
 The digital flash cards will help you reinforce your legal knowledge.

 - Revision notes of key points, summarised, as well as main legal principles on each subject.
-The study pack includes over 500 pages of concise content, with a timesaving layout and presentation to quickly access key information.
+The study pack has a timesaving layout and presentation to quickly access key information.